BORN: OCTOBER 5, 1966, MUSKEGON, MI

 On the roster of the Detroit Pistons for a 1990-91 season, Hughes’ played professionally for four seasons in France and Italy in the early 1990s and then for the Grand Rapids Hoops (and Mackers) in the Continental Basketball Association during the mid-1990s.
 Hughes became the team’s player/coach in 1997, then retired from playing in 1998 to concentrate on coaching the game he loved.

 Hughes led Grand Rapids for five seasons, before making the leap to the National Basketball Association as an assistant coach of the Orlando Magic (2002-04).
 After a two-year stint as an assistant at San Diego State University, where he served under his former University of Michigan coach, Steve Fisher, Hughes returned to the NBA.
-He currently works as an assistant coach with the Sacramento Kings.
+He has worked as an assistant coach with the Orlando Magic and Sacramento Kings, and as director of pro personnel with the New York Knicks.

 BORN: APRIL 14, 1931, MUSKEGON, MI